seL4/docs/projects/sel4test/index.md

 RISC-V on an x86 build machine), see the page on seL4's [CMake Build System](/projects/buildsystem/using.html).

-## Architecture
+## Implementation

-This section gives an overview of the basic architecture of the test driver.
+This section gives a short overview of the implementation architecture of the test suite.

 ### Test runner